 How to Order

-You can order your repeat prescription via one of three channels:
+You can order your repeat prescription via one of four channels:

 - In surgery - simply drop off or post your repeat slip, which is the right-hand side of your prescription which lists your current repeat medication.
 Tick only the medication you require and hand this in or post it alongside a stamp addressed envelope.
 If you don’t have your slip please put your request in writing listing the medications you require along with your name, date of birth and a contact number.

 - Via SystmOnline - Repeat prescriptions can be ordered online through the SystmOnline portal here

 - Via Medicines Order Line - Call 01246 588860.
 The Prescription Medicines Order Line is a new and convenient way to order your repeat prescription.
 All it takes is a simple phone call that you can make from the comfort of your own home.
 Your prescription can then be sent electronically to a nominated pharmacy or appliance contractor of your choice.

 - Via Web Form - If you are not signed up for online services, repeat prescriptions can be ordered via web form located to right of this text

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 Any problems please telephone the surgery.